lmoecher/my_projects/README.md

-# My Projects using JavaScript
+# My Projects
-This is a repository designated to showing me work done in JavaScript
+This is a repository designated to showing me work done using different coding Languages

 ## Logan Moecher

-*Project Links:*
+*Coding Language Links:*

 1.